 Olen Steinhauer grew up in Virginia, and has lived throughout the US and Europe.
 He spent a year in Romania on a Fulbright grant, an experience that helped inspire his first five books.
 He now splits his time between Hungary and New York with his wife and daughter.

 His first novel, The Bridge of Sighs (2003), began a five-book sequence chronicling Cold War Eastern Europe, one book per decade.
 It was nominated for five awards.
 The rest of the sequence includes: The Confession, 36 Yalta Boulevard (The Vienna Assignment in the UK), Liberation Movements (The Istanbul Variations in the UK)—this one was nominated for an Edgar Award for best novel of the year—and Victory Square, which was a New York Times editor’s choice.

 With The Tourist (2009), he began a trilogy of spy tales focused on international deception in the post 9/11 world.
 The Tourist reached the New York Times bestseller list, and has been translated into 25 languages.
 The second volume, The Nearest Exit, was published in 2010 and won the Hammett Prize for best literary crime novel of the year.
 The finale, An American Spy, was published in March 2012 in the US and UK, and it spent 3 weeks on the New York Times bestseller list, as well as the LA Times and Publishers Weekly bestseller lists.

-Forthcoming books include All the Old Knives (2015), a novel of terrorism and revenge, split between a restaurant in California and the American embassy in Vienna.
+Most recently, All the Old Knives (2015), deals with terrorism, love and revenge, split between a restaurant in California and the American embassy in Vienna.
 He penned the screenplay, which is being produced by Chockstone Pictures and Nick Wechsler Productions.

 Direct any inquiries to Stephanie Cabot at The Gernert Company, 136 East 57th Street, NYC 10022, scabot AT thegernertco.com.